-Other central banks and official bodies, in effect, publish censored density forecasts that ignore the outer observations by publishing confidence intervals around their forecasts.
-For example, the Congressional Budget Office (CBO) shows surrounding its forecast for the budget deficit a range that includes two-thirds of possible outcomes.
-Federal Reserve Board (FRB) staff forecasts, as presented historically in either the Greenbook or the Tealbook created before each meeting of the Federal Open Market Committee (FOMC), show a 70 percent confidence interval as does the Reserve Bank of Australia.2 The European Central Bank (ECB) shows, around its GDP and inflation forecasts, a range that represents twice the mean absolute error.
-Under Gaussianity, this implies a 57.5 percent confidence interval.3 In all of these examples, the forecast intervals are estimated based on past forecast performance.
-But the forecast intervals only quantify an inner proportion of the underlying density forecast.
+Many other central banks and official bodies also publish confidence intervals around their forecasts.3 For example, the Congressional Budget Office (CBO) shows surrounding its forecast for the budget deficit a range that includes two-thirds of possible outcomes.
+Federal Reserve Board (FRB) staff forecasts, as presented historically in either the Green-book or the Tealbook created before each meeting of the Federal Open Market Committee (FOMC), show a 70 percent confidence interval as does the Reserve Bank of Australia.
+The European Central Bank (ECB) has historically shown, around its GDP and inflation forecasts, a range of twice the mean absolute error, described by European Central Bank (2009) as consistent with a 57.5 percent confidence interval.
+These confidence intervals are generally calculated by making the assumption that the forecast errors are Gaussian.4 In all of these examples, the forecast intervals are estimated based on past forecast performance.
+But the forecast intervals quantify only an inner proportion of the underlying density forecast.
+And, as we demonstrate, if the forecaster wishes to emphasize the distri-